discordjs/guide/guide/interactions/slash-command-permissions.md

 ![](./images/disabled-command.png)

-Next, let's whitelist a specific role.
+Next, let's allowlist a specific role.
 You need 3 IDs for a permission overwrite:

 - Guild ID
 - Command ID